chaintope/tapyrusd/README.md

 [![Crates](https://img.shields.io/crates/v/bitcoind.svg)](https://crates.io/crates/bitcoind)
 [![Docs](https://img.shields.io/badge/docs.rs-bitcoind-green)](https://docs.rs/bitcoind)

-# Bitcoind
+# Tapyrusd

-Utility to run a regtest bitcoind process, useful in integration testing environment.
+Utility to run a regtest tapyrusd process, useful in integration testing environment.

 When the auto-download feature is selected by activating one of the version feature, such as `25_1` for bitcoin core 25.1, starting a regtest node is as simple as that: